Language and education

 • Mariia Ralko (UU) – Intern

-To achieve effective receptive multilingualism, the CoRe project facilitates a receptive Dutch course, in which international employees learn to comprehend (reading/listening) Dutch without relying on their productive skills (speaking/writing).
-This learning approach is considered more efficient than regular Dutch courses, requiring less time, money, and effort.
+To achieve effective receptive multilingualism, the CoRe project facilitates the course Receptive Dutch, in which international employees learn to comprehend (reading/listening) Dutch without relying on their productive skills (speaking/writing).
+In this manner, the focus lies more on understanding Dutch (listening/reading) and English can be used for production (speaking/writing).
 International staff members can apply via the development guide and international students who wish to enroll or receive more information can contact multilingualism@uu.nl

 The preceding project Meertaligheid en Medezeggenschap (M&M), which translates to Multilingualism and Participation, created this receptive Dutch course.
 Moreover, after investigating multilingual situations within and outside the UU, the M&M project developed tools and services: a Toolkit for Multilingual Meetings, a Workshop for Multilingual Meetings, and a language choice model